 Property Law Section

-- encouraging discussion and debate on property law issues and promoting best practice;
+- encourage discussion and debate on property law issues and to promote best practice;

-- establishing and maintaining contact with business and government about issues relevant to property lawyers;
+- establish and maintain contact with business and government about issues relevant to property lawyers;

-- promoting the interests of the public in property transactions; and
+- promote the interests of the public in property transactions;

 Membership and structure